Giulia (wrestler)

-Early and personal life
+Early life

-Eimi Gloria Matsudo was born in London, England, on February 21, 1994, to an Italian father and a Japanese mother.
-When Matsudo was one year old, her family moved to Japan, where she was raised in Chiba Prefecture.
-She worked in her parents' Italian restaurant before training as a professional wrestler with Ice Ribbon in 2017.
-She was bullied as a child from elementary school to junior high due to her mixed race background, prompting her parents to put her in a private high school.
+Eimi Gloria Matsudo was born in London on February 21, 1994, the daughter of a Japanese mother and Italian father.
+When she was one year old, her family moved to Japan, where she was raised in Chiba Prefecture.
+She was bullied from elementary to junior high school due to being only half-Japanese, prompting her parents to put her in a private high school.
+She later worked in her parents' Italian restaurant.